 An assessor may request additional evidence if they are not satisfied with the evidence presented by the learner.
-If this occurs, it may need to be agreed between the learner and the assessor.
+If this occurs, it may need to be agreed in partnership with the learner and the assessor.

 5.4 Types of evidence